-- 4.5 The Vice President shall have the following authority and responsibilities: - 4.5.1 To call meetings and preside over the Student Senate. - 4.5.2 To determine the items of business to be placed before the Student Senate. - 4.5.3 To appoint and remove the members of the Student Senate Standing Committees and the chairs and members of ad hoc and temporary committees. - 4.5.4 To add such duties as he or she deems necessary to any committee, provided that such duties do not conflict with the established duties of another committee. - 4.5.5 To coordinate the Student Senate Standing Committees and ad hoc and temporary committees and see that the Student Senate responsibilities are faithfully executed. - 4.5.6 To assist the President in fulfilling the executive and administrative functions of the Student Government Association. - 4.5.7 To assume the duties of the President when so directed by the President.
+- 4.5 The Vice President shall have the following authority[ies] and responsibilities: - 4.5.1 To call meetings and preside over the Student Senate. - 4.5.2 To determine [and-formulate] the items of business to be placed before the Student Senate. - 4.5.3 To appoint and remove the [chairpersons-and] members of the Student Senate Standing Committees[;] and the chairs and members of ad hoc[;] and temporary committees. - 4.5.4 To add such duties as he or she [s/he] deems necessary to any committee, provided that such duties do not conflict with the established duties of another committee. - 4.5.5 To coordinate the Student Senate Standing Committees and[,] ad hoc[,] and t[]emporary c[G]ommittees and see that the Student Senate responsibilities are faithfully executed. - 4.5.6 To assist the President in fulfilling the executive and administrative functions of the Student Government Association. - 4.5.7 To assume the duties of the President when so directed by the President. - 4.5.8 To succeed as President if the office becomes vacant and to temporarily assume the authority and responsibilities of President if the President is absent.

-- 4.5.8 To succeed as President if the office becomes vacant and to temporarily assume the authority and responsibilities of President if the President is absent. - 4.5.9 To appoint such legislative aides as he or she shall deem necessary and expedient for research and assistance purposes. - 4.5.10 To serve as student representative and liaison to the Faculty Senate or to delegate this function to a Student Senator. - 4.5.11 To be a member and attend meetings of the Student Government Association Advisory Council. - 4.5.12 To vote in the Student Senate only to break a tie. - 4.6 The Chief of Staff shall have the following authority and responsibilities: - 4.6.1 Represent the Student Government Association before the Student or Student Supreme Court when a complaint by a student is issued regarding violation of this Constitution or Bylaws, if so requested by the President. - 4.6.2 Receive and forward all complaints to the appropriate presiding official of a judicial body; ensure that copies are forwarded to each member of the respective judicial body to which the complaint has been referred, as well as to the President, Dean of Students, plaintiff(s), and defendant(s).
+- 4.5.9 To [establish and] appoint such legislative [executive] aides as he or she [s/he] shall deem necessary and expedient for [investigative] research and assistance purposes. - 4.5.10 To serve as student representative and liaison to the Faculty Senate[,] or to delegate this function to a Student Senator. - 4.5.11 To be a member and attend meetings of the Student Government Association Advisory Council [when called by the President]. - 4.5.12 To vote in the Student Senate only to break a tie. - [4.5.13------To-appoint-an executive assistant whose duty is to assist the Vice-President, if s/he deems necessary, in fulfilling vice presidential-duties.] - 4.6 The Chief of Staff [Attorney General] shall have the following authority[ies] and responsibilities: - 4.6.1 Represent the Student Government Association before the Student or Student Supreme Court [or Election-Commission] when a complaint by a student is issued regarding violation of this Constitution or Bylaws [an official University policy and/or regulation, as stipulated in this Constitution and the Election Code], if so requested by the President. - 4.6.2 Receive and forward all complaints to the appropriate presiding official of a judicial body; ensure that copies are forwarded to each member of the respective judicial body to which the complaint has been referred, as well as to the President, Dean of Students, plaintiff(s), and defendant(s). - 4.6.3 Advise the President and Advisory Council on judicial matters and be available to render advisory opinions relating to the Student Government Association [precedures] when requested in writing [a written-petition] by a U.T.
+Pan American [University] student(s).

-- 4.6.3 Advise the President and Advisory Council on judicial matters and be available to render advisory opinions relating to the Student Government Association when requested in writing by a U. T. Pan American student(s). - 4.6.4 Assist the President in fulfilling the executive and administrative functions of the Student Government Association. - 4.7 The term of office for Executive Branch officers shall be for one year, beginning on the fifteenth day of April and ending on the fourteenth day of April.
+4.6.4 [Te] A[a]ssist the President in fulfilling the executive and administrative functions of the Student Government Association.